It is especially difficult to become pack leader to an aggressive dog because we will naturally fear our dog’s aggression.

 In addition, make sure that we are not putting undue tension on the leash.

 The thing that helped me most was to imagine the worst that my dog could do.
 In the leash biting case, it was a bite to my hand or arm.
 I decided that for my Shiba Inu, I could deal with some bites.
-If he did that, I would hold firm, get him home as quickly as possible, and then put him directly in a time-out area.
+If he did that, I would hold firm, get him home as quickly as possible, and thus end the fun walk.
+If he continued to bite at me or the leash once we are home, I can put him directly in a time-out area.
+In this way, he learns that –

 Once I had a plan for dealing with the worst, I became less fearful.